Haddon-Sandefur/Haddon-Sandefur.github.io/_posts/2023-12-09-survival-sim.md

 * Current Status Interval Censoring: You're conducting a clinical trial to see if Drug Y postpones the relapse of prostate cancer in mice.
 You perform a biopsy on a mouse at time _t_ to discover it has developed prostate cancer.
 However, you do not know _exactly when this development occurred_, thus the event time _t_ is censored within a time interval.

 So, to condense this information, right censored data is censored if the event time is not observed, and all current status data is censored.
 Hence, when we say $Z_i=Y_i$ for current status data, that's because it's always censored.

+Now, let's see how we derive the expressions for the Newton-Raphson algorithm and the MLE for right-censored data.

 ### Likelihood for interval censoring data